 If you know me then you know that I’m a huge reader.
 I’ve always dreamed of having a library inside my house; of course with the rolling library ladder and all.

-We might eventually add a mini library in our hearth room (our old playroom but now turned workout space) but, until then, I found another way to share my love of reading, by adding a neighborhood book box to our yard.
+We might eventually add a mini library in our hearth room but, until then, I found another way to share my love of reading, by adding a neighborhood library to our yard.

 What is a neighborhood library box?

-It’s a book lending box where anyone can take a book to borrow or keep.
-It’s run on the honor system, so take a book and enjoy it.
-If you have a book on you, leave your book or bring a book or two next time you are by to leave for others to enjoy.
+It's a book lending box where anyone can take a book to borrow or keep.
+It's run on the honor system, so take a book leave a book type of thing.

-I’d seen the outdoor library boxes around town for years and have always thought they were such a neat way to foster more community within a neighborhood.
+I'd seen the different home owners create their own version of a free library box around town for years and have always thought they were such a neat way to foster more community within a neighborhood.

-Since we are active walkers in our own neighborhood, we quickly learned after we moved into this house that a neighbor about fifteen minutes from us has a little library box.
-We’ve used their little library quite a bit over the past six years or so.
+Since we are active walkers in our own neighborhood, we quickly learned after we moved into this house, that a neighbor about fifteen minutes from us has a free library box.
+We've used their little library quite a bit over the past six years or so.

 For a few years now, I’ve wanted to add my own little library to our house, but didn’t want to take away from the older couple who had one in the neighborhood.
 After really thinking about it and how far away their box is from our house, I decided that adding my own outdoor library box would add to the neighborhood in general.

-I had three options for the library box: I could either DIY it, buy a library kit or purchase a ready-made little library.
-All three are honestly great options, depending on your skillset, budget and time allotment.
+I had three options for the library box: I could DIY it on my own or use little free library plans that you can find online, buy a library kit, or purchase a ready-made little library.
+All three are honestly great options, depending on your skillset, budget, and time allotment.

 Let’s talk about each one just a bit and I’ll link to some great resources I found for all the options.